qnm/site/_reference/convox.yml.md

 ### internal

-Flag app as an internal app, preventing access to it from outside your VPC.
+Flag a service as internal, preventing access to it from outside your VPC.
 Defaults to `false`.

 Your rack must have the `Internal` param set to Yes to deploy internal services.
 You can set it with: